 - You cannot receive a military protective order.

-- You cannot request an Expedited Transfer to allow you to move to a different base.
+- You cannot request an Expedited Transfer to allow you to move to a different unit or base.

 - You will continue to have contact with your assailant, if he or she is in your organization or billeted with you.